25 Jan 2018

 Minimalism as Less Elements

-A Black and White Minimalist Photo of a Street Lamp as seen through an Iron Spade Shapes Broken Metal Fence.
+Black and White Minimalist Photography using Street Lamp as seen through an Iron Spade fence shot in Jaipur by Prakash Ghai

-This Street Lamp and Metal Fence Photograph falls under Minimalism / Minimalist Photography as Less Elements
+This Street Lamp and Metal Fence Photograph falls under Minimalism as Less Elements

 The Only elements here being a) The Street Lamp and b) The Metal Fence.